portainer/agent/README.md

 * EDGE_SERVER_HOST (*optional*): address on which the Edge UI will be exposed (default to `0.0.0.0`)
 * EDGE_SERVER_PORT (*optional*): port on which the Edge UI will be exposed (default to `80`).
 * EDGE_INACTIVITY_TIMEOUT (*optional*): timeout used by the agent to close the reverse tunnel after inactivity (default to `5m`)
-* EDGE_INSECURE_POLL (*optional*): enable this option if you need the agent to poll a HTTPS Portainer instance with self-signed certificates.
+* EDGE_INSECURE_POLL (*optional*): enable this option if you need the agent to poll an HTTPS Portainer instance with self-signed certificates.
 Disabled by default, set to `1` to enable it

 For more information about deployment scenarios, see: https://docs.portainer.io/start/install/agent